 Python is one of the most popular and versatile programming languages in the world, known for its simplicity, readability, and wide applicability in different domains.

-However, although its popularization and rise are relatively recent, as a programming language, it has been with us for a long time.
+However, although its popularization and rise are relatively recent, as a programming language, it has been around for quite some time.

-We couldn’t conduct a course without discussing a bit of its history and evolution of Python, from its beginnings to its current state, to understand the impact and development of this influential language.
+We could not conduct a course without discussing a bit of its history and evolution from its beginnings to its current state, to understand the impact and development of this influential language.

 Origins of Python